Providence Blanchet House

 The 45 permanent supportive housing apartments will be available to people aged 55 and older who qualify as extremely low income per federal or state calculations.

 Applications for supportive housing apartments will be available on the Providence website.
 The housing program is scheduled to begin accepting applications in Spring 2024.
-We will post an announcement on this webpage once we have a specific date when we will start accepting applications.
+We will post an announcement on this webpage once we have a specific date when we will start accepting applications from individuals and community providers on their behalf.

 The building is scheduled to open in Summer 2024.